halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-navigate-employee-section.md

-# Payroll Employee card Navigate ribbon Employee section
+# Payroll Employee Card Employee section

 The following items are accessed from the Process section on the Home ribbon: